Diary of an Oxygen Thief

 Diary of an Oxygen Thief is a 2006 Dutch novel, written anonymously and published in Amsterdam by NLVI.
 Diary of an Oxygen Thief was called a "surprise dark-horse Williamsburg best seller" by New York Magazine, referring to the independent art, literature, and music scene in Brooklyn, New York.
+It is the first book of the Diary of an Oxygen Thief series, followed by Chameleon in a Candy Store and Eunuchs and Nymphomaniacs.

 Summary

 Purporting to be an autobiography, Diary of an Oxygen Thief begins with the narrator, an Irish advertising executive living in London, describing the pleasure he used to receive from emotionally abusing women.
 After the narrator starts attending AA meetings, he sobers up and looks back on his past relationships with a measure of remorse.
 After taking a job in the United States, the narrator is confronted externally by the absurdity of corporate North America, culture shock, and the conflict of moving from the lower to upper-middle class.
 Internally he grapples with paranoia, addiction, and a legacy of pain.
 Later, he meets a young, aspiring photographer in New York and falls in love with her.

 The "Oxygen Thief" in the title refers to the narrator's low self-esteem.
 Because of his sense of self-loathing, he seems to go through life believing he is unworthy of the very air he breathes.